-Do you want to know how to write a book?
+Do you want to know how to write your first book?

 It’s an old adage that everyone has a book inside them.

 New authors around the world are writing and getting new book ideas published every day.

 If you are ready to start writing a fiction or nonfiction book, you can do it.

 But others that were historical fiction took me much longer due to the amount of time I spent on research.

 In all cases, though, I was passionate about the themes and enjoyed every minute of the process.